mintturonn/voting_patterns_vaccines/README.md

 Part 2 has code for

+- Figure 2
 - Figure 3
+- Figure 1D
-- Figure 4
+- Supplement Figure S4B
-- Supplement figure S3
+- Supplement Figure S5

 The online data are continuously updated.
 The code needs to be amended to accommodate for additional months of data